fardeen9983/Ultimate-Dux/Languages/Ruby/Basics/Readme.md

 Interacting with the a user is a very important aspect of programming.
 Whether that is too forward some information through **print** or instead ask for input from user and use that data for some operation.

 So we basically print a msg guiding the user of what information is needed and wait for him/her to enter it.
 This is achieved through the **gets** function

+## Arrays

+Variables in ruby can store only one value, but we sometimes need to store multiple items which are meant to be stored together to maintain their relavance.
+Like storing heights of 10 people.
+We can definitely create 10 variables for this purpose each with a different name, but imagine doing the same for a 100s or 1000s of people.

+You get the picture.
+But what if we can use just one name and an index value to refer to each of one these values.
+This is where **arrays** come

+> Array is a data structure which is basically collection of same or different data type values which are refered using the same name

 ## References